 Do you dream about arriving at the venue of your wedding in style with a vintage car from the 1930s?
-If your answer is yes, talk to Clementine Vintage Cars.
+If your answer is yes, talk to Clementine Wedding Car Hire.
 We are the specialist providers of popular vintage wedding vehicles; offering iconic British cars to couples preparing to walk down the aisle.

 You will certainly make a big impression arriving in our 1933 vintage Roesch Talbot (9957 AP).
 We take pride in ensuring a comfortable and stylish arrival of both the bride and groom at the wedding venue.

 If you have a large bridal party or an exceptionally large wedding dress, why not consider hiring our 1934 Roesch Talbot Saloon (AYK 280)?
 It's spacious enough to accommodate families and extra bridesmaids.

 Complete with magnificent interiors, wonderful exterior appearance, and large windows, our wedding cars are tailored for the elegance that newlyweds desire.
 We are the proud to be one of the leading wedding car hire companies in Buckinghamshire with competitive prices and a friendly flexible attitude.

 To ensure that our clients receive the best service they deserve, we have a policy of only one wedding per car per day.
 Divided loyalty could spoil our services

 Hiring both cars for your wedding ensures that the bridesmaids and bride's mother can arrive in a special car as well as the bride and her escort.

 Planning your wedding travel